 About the in-flight service: This set of crew was average, not outstanding in any way.
 Possibly one of the worst experience I had with the Indonesian carriers.
 This set of crew seemed inexperienced.

 Overall rating: 62/90

 At this time, no one exactly knows the clear picture of the future of this airline.
 I am glad to have at least flown with this carrier at least once.
 I find my overall experience with this airline acceptable and will have no problem flying with this airline again in the near future, maybe I will skip the 'Nasi Padang'.
-Indonesia carriers could do a lot better by improving its on-ground service.
+Indonesia carriers could do a lot better by improving their on-ground service.
 Answering their emails should be their start.
 I hope to see this airline doing better in the near future.
-The first 2 generation had something in common and that was the airline ran out of cash as they made huge losses, so hopefully this airline won't repeat history once again.
+The first 2 generations had something in common and that was the airline ran out of cash as they made huge losses, so hopefully, this airline won't repeat history once again.
 Would I recommend this airline?
 Yes, if the airfare is right.
 You can trust the airline's maintenance.
 Comparing this to Lion Airlines, I would rather fly with this airline.
-If your flight gets cancel or delay, you may be transferred to Tiger Airways, so I won't worried too much about it.
+If your flight gets cancel or delay, you may be transferred to Tiger Airways, so I won't worry too much about it.

 Thank for reading this trip report.